Robin-Kumar-rk/SudokuSolverApp/README.md

 Fill in the Sudoku grid with known values (0 for empty cells).
 Click the "Solve" button to find the solution.
 Click the "Reset" button to clear the grid and input a new puzzle.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contributing
-Contributions to enhance the Sudoku Solver App or improve its features are welcome.
-Feel free to fork the repository and submit a pull request.

-Acknowledgments
-Thanks to the community for their insights on Sudoku algorithms and Android development that helped shape this project.